MicrosoftDocs/sdk-api/sdk-api-src/content/dbghelp/nf-dbghelp-symsrvstoresupplement.md

 If this parameter is <b>SYMSTOREOPT_COMPRESS</b>, the file is compressed in the symbol store.
 Currently, there are no other supported values.

-#### - SymPath [in, optional]

-The path to the symbol store.

 ## -returns

 If the function succeeds, the return value is the fully qualified path for the supplemental file.

 If the function fails, the return value is <b>NULL</b>.
 To retrieve extended error information, call